rgowan/foodie/README.md

 ### Overview

 I built this app to get more familiar with the initial concepts of `React` and also how to consume an API using `axios`.
-This app was later added to the cirriculum on the Web Development Immersive course at General Assembly as it's a perfect app to build to learn the basic conepts of `MERN` stack application.
+This app was later added to the cirriculum on the Web Development Immersive course at General Assembly as it's a perfect app to learn the basic conepts and practices of a `MERN` stack application.

 Since then, I have used the app as a platform to learn `Redux`.
 The app now uses this to handle the data in a singular global state on the front end, this is a much easier way of managing data.